jbshin-gemiso/mozilla-hubs-installation-detailed/README_ENG_V2.md

 ## 3.3 Setting HTTPS for Hub

-Copy the following [files] (#now-we-have-keypem-and-certpem-files) to the 'hubs/certs' folder.
+Copy the following [files](#now-we-have-keypem-and-certpem-files) to the 'hubs/certs' folder.

 We run the hub with `npm run local`.